 It provides a structured, supportive environment where experimentation is encouraged, and where learners can immediately apply principles in exercises and practical activities.
 All tailored specifically to your organization’s circumstances and goals.

 That means working on real projects, with real colleagues, and sharing real learnings with the whole team.

 Take improving presentation skills as an example.
 Learners could take a traditional course.
 Or scour the internet for professional tips.
 Or they could learn the key concepts in the context of their own work, and then practice in front of colleagues or be encouraged to present more frequently at work.

 When you’re trying to acquire new skills, “learning by doing” has an immediate impact.
 You can see the progress as it happens.

-Why businesses are embracing work-based learning
+Why businesses are embracing learning at work

 The principles behind work-based learning have been around for decades.
 But with a heightened focus on upskilling or reskilling, these principles are gaining more and more traction –particularly among L&D professionals who are increasingly challenged to align learning programs to their organization’s strategic business goals.

 But what actually makes work-based learning superior to traditional training methods?